 You can also follow up on your initial translation request by asking for the same phrase in another language.

 For example, while the results screen is still displayed, say:

-Siri will then update the audio and text phrase.
+Siri will then update the audio and refresh the written phrase.

-Despite a few limitations, translation using Siri is accurate and well implemented.
-As long as Apple continues to add further languages and include reverse translation in the future, it can only grow in usefulness.
+Despite a few limitations, translation using Siri is accurate and well-implemented.
+As long as Apple continues to add additional languages and include reverse translation in the future, it can only grow in usefulness.